Pure Differential Privacy for Functional Summaries with a Laplace-like Process: Qualified Summary Obtainment and Privacy-Preserving Tasks

 for all $\eta > 1 + \beta^{-1}$.
-Then the global sensitivity of $\hat{\mu}_{D}$ satisfies
+Then, the global sensitivity of $\hat{\mu}_{D}$ satisfies

-\end{enumerate} \end{theorem} \begin{remark} The integer $J^{*}: = \operatorname{min} \{ j \geq 1: \tau \leq \psi/(2\lambda_j)^{\eta/2} \}$ in ICLP-AR indeed can be viewed as a truncation number as the coefficients after $J^{*}$ will be shrunk to $0$, i.e. the summation in (\ref{eqn: ICLP-AR close form}) is indeed finite.
-The upper bound for global sensitivity is based on the fact that, in the worst-case scenario, the coefficients are not shrunk to zero and thus the soft thresholding adjustments cancel out.
-Therefore, unfortunately, the ICLP-AR type estimator doesn't produce a better sensitivity than the FRL approach while the soft thresholding introduces extra bias into the summary.
-On the other hand, the coefficients of the ICLP-QR estimator (\ref{eqn: ICLP-QR est form}) will not be shrunk exactly to zero, and hence one is able to perturb the functional summary with the truly infinite-dimensional ICLP. \end{remark} In the next Theorem, we provide a guarantee of the utility of the ICLP mechanism, which is measured by the mean square error (MSE) of private summarised $\tilde{\mu}_{D}$. \begin{theorem} Assume $X_{i}$ are i.i.d. observation drawn from population $X$ with mean function $\mu_{0}$, and the EDR assumption holds.
-We also assume $\mu_{0}\in \mcH_{C^{\eta}}$ for some $\eta > 1 + \beta^{-1}$.
-Let $\hat{\mu}_{D}$ be non-private estimators under different approaches and $\tilde{\mu}_{D}$ as their sanitized version.
-Then
+\end{enumerate} \end{theorem} \begin{remark} The integer $J^{*}: = \operatorname{min} \{ j \geq 1: \tau \leq \psi/2\lambda_j^{\eta/2} \}$ in the ICLP-AR estimator can indeed be viewed as a truncation number as the coefficients after $J^{*}$ will be shrunk to $0$, i.e., the summation in (\ref{eqn: ICLP-AR closed form}) is indeed finite.
+The upper bound for global sensitivity is based on the fact that, in the worst-case scenario, the coefficients are not shrunk to zero, and thus, the soft thresholding adjustments are canceled out.
+Therefore, unfortunately, the ICLP-AR estimator does not produce a better sensitivity than the FRL approach, while the soft thresholding introduces extra bias into the summary.
+On the other hand, the coefficients of the ICLP-QR estimator (\ref{eqn: ICLP-QR est form}) will not be shrunk exactly to zero.
+Hence, one is able to perturb the functional summary with the truly infinite-dimensional ICLP. \end{remark} We now analyze the error of the non-private summary $\hat{\mu}_{D}$ and the private summary $\tilde{\mu}_{D}$.
+We call $\E\|\hat{\mu}_{D} - \mu_{0}\|_{\mbH}^2$ the estimation error and the quantity $\E\|\tilde{\mu}_{D} - \hat{\mu}_{D}\|_{\mbH}^2$ the privacy error.
+We also call the mean square error (MSE) of $\tilde{\mu}_{D}$, $\E\|\tilde{\mu}_{D} - \mu_{0}\|_{\mbH}^2$, the privacy-estimation error, which represents the amount of error in estimating the population mean by the private summary.